Chapter 6 Platform API Reference

 Specify the item to be configured.
 It can be one of following values:

-• PLATFORM_CFG_LOG_HCI: Host controller interface messages.
+• PLATFORM_CFG_LOG_HCI: Print host controller interface messages.
 Default: Disabled.

 • PLATFORM_CFG_POWER_SAVING: Power saving.
 Default: Disabled.